1917 Half Dollar Value (2026 Guide): Errors List, “D”, “S” & No Mint Mark Worth

 Date PlatformPrice Grade

-Market participation shows broad-based interest from collectors.
+Market participation shows broad-based interest from collectors at all levels.

 Market Activity: 1917-S Reverse Half Dollar